agryman/federal-court-deadlines/README.md

 * easy to install, and
 * easy to use

-Our working assumption is that Excel is a suitable platform.
+If Jupyter notebooks are not a suitable way to deliver this capability then my working assumption is that Excel is a suitable platform.
-Microsoft recently released support for Python so we may be able to directly reuse the code developed in Phase 1.
+Microsoft recently released support for Python so I may be able to directly reuse the code developed in Phase 1.
 However, Python support in Excel may not be available in the target legal office.
+At present it is only available to early adopters so it is unlikely to be suitable for a legal office.
-We may therefore need to reimplement the code as Excel macros.
+I may therefore need to reimplement the code as Excel macros.